J.D., University of Michigan (1999)

 A.B., Dartmouth College (1995)

-Benjamin Means graduated cum laude from Dartmouth College, and magna cum laude from Michigan Law School, where he was an articles editor for the Michigan Law Review.
+He graduated cum laude from Dartmouth College and magna cum laude from Michigan Law School, where he was an articles editor for the Michigan Law Review.

 Prior to joining the faculty at the University of South Carolina, Professor Means practiced law at Davis Polk & Wardwell and Satterlee Stephens Burke & Burke LLP, both in New York City, where he represented clients including JPMorgan Chase Bank, Moody's Investors Service, National Geographic, and the Thomson Corporation in matters of corporate law and litigation.
 He also served as a law clerk to the Honorable Rosemary Pooler of the United States Court of Appeals for the Second Circuit.